Honey Davenport: 2020–2021: Music and online content during the COVID-19 pandemic

 In February 2020, Davenport and Aja released "Draw the Blood", a collaborative single whose music video marked Davenport's first directorial credit.
 The song, which debuted at number 26 on iTunes, focuses on the danger of bystander inaction in the face of racism, and its video features the personal experiences of Davenport and those close to her.
 The title references a metaphor indicating that those who do not intervene when they witness injustice have blood on their hands.
 Aja and Davenport each penned portions of the track, and Kareem McJagger wrote the hook.
 The video was included in Entertainment Weekly's "fabulous collection of the RuPaul's Drag Race queens' best music videos".

 The second season of Da Fuq premiered in April 2020.
-The same month, Jayse Vegas featured Davenport in a remix of his song "Energy", and Monique Heart featured her in the music video "Hot Sauce and High Heels (Kinky Boots Remix)".
+The same month, Jayse Vegas featured Davenport in a remix of his song "Energy", and Mo Heart featured her in the music video "Hot Sauce and High Heels (Kinky Boots Remix)".
 In May 2020, Billboard called Davenport's performance at RuPaul's Digital DragCon one of the seven best moments of the event.
 In June, she was featured in Socia(Lites)'s music video "Bitch Got Hips".
 Later that month, she debuted "Digital Rainbow", a single about celebrating Pride in the midst of the COVID-19 pandemic.
 The track features Oddly, Vegas, Widow Von'Du and Cazwell.
 Both the song and its accompanying music video were produced while Davenport and the featured artists were in quarantine; each person recorded their portion of the sound and video at home, and the clips were stitched together in post-production.